hyperledger/indy-hipe/text/dkms/dkms-v4.md

 **Advisors**: Stephen Wilson

 **STATUS:** This design and architecture for a decentralized key management system (DKMS) has been developed by Evernym Inc. under [a contract with the U.S. Department of Homeland Security Science & Technology Directorate](https://www.dhs.gov/science-and-technology/news/2017/07/20/news-release-dhs-st-awards-749k-evernym-decentralized-key).
-This third draft is being released on 3 April 2018 to begin an open public review and comment process in preparation for DKMS to be submitted to a standards development organization such as [OASIS](http://www.oasis-open.org/) for formal standardization.
+This fourth draft is being released on 28 Mar 2019 to begin an open public review and comment process in preparation for DKMS to be submitted to a standards development organization such as [OASIS](http://www.oasis-open.org/) for formal standardization.

 **Acknowledgements:**